idunnojustletme/RLBP/README.md

 4. Launch **Overwolf** and open the **Home Assistant Game Events** app
 5. Paste the server address into Webhook URL, set Throttle to 1 and click Save
 6. Launch Rocket League and enjoy! :3

+7. Bonus step: Check out the config.yaml file that came with the exe and adjust to your liking

 ## Troubleshooting